Anushri-A-Shetty/Online-Restaurant-menu-and-ordering-system/README.md

 JavaScript

 Features:
-Display the restaurant menu items
+Display the restaurant menu items.
-Add or remove items to the cart
+Add or remove items to the cart.
-Automatic total price calculation
+Automatic total price calculation.